 So, What Is Productivity, Really?

 In a work setting, productivity is defined as how well individuals, teams, or an entire organization are able to turn their resources into results.
-That could be a developer getting code out the door, a designer moving from concept to final artwork, or a sales team closing deals within a reasonable time frame, without running themselves into the ground.
+That could be a developer getting code out the door, a designer moving from concept to final artwork, a sales team closing deals - within a reasonable time frame, without running themselves into the ground.

 Productivity Examples That Actually Make Sense